 Maggie McAdams.
 I have been active in the museum field for 10 years, having worked at museums and historic sites in Indiana, Illinois, Florida, and Ontario, Canada.
 I am currently the Education and Engagement Manager at Shaker Village of Pleasant Hill, and the best part about what I do is that I am able to make history accessible to the general public on a daily basis.
 I would love to be more involved with the Harrodsburg Historical Society to continue the important work of sharing the rich history of Harrodsburg in fun and engaging ways.

 This important committee is currently without a chair or members.
 It should attend to maintenance of Morgan Row and the grounds of both Morgan Row and Old Mud Meeting House.

 The Treasurer appoints members of the Finance Committee to manage income, expenditures, our bank account and investments, and assist in seeking grants.
-Colleen Moore is the Treasurer for 2021/22.
+Ann Howells is the Treasurer; James Botts and Jon Canine are on the committee for 2021/22.

 This committee is currently without a chair or members.
 It should be responsible for flowers, trees, and shrubs on the Morgan Row property.